 Ingestion of tablets or domestic poisoning in children under 5 is usually due to the carelessness of a parent or carer, but it may be self-harm even in young children.
-Fabricated or Induced Illness the incidence of fits.
+Fabricated or Induced Illness

 Professionals may be concerned at the possibility of a child suffering significant harm as a result of having illness fabricated or induced by their carer.
 Possible concerns are: